 Each bid made at the auction will relate to one or more projects registered for the Emissions Reduction Fund.
 If a participant's bid is successful, the participant will automatically enter into a contract with the Clean Energy Regulator on behalf of the Commonwealth of Australia covering the project(s) related to the bid.
-A participant making a successful bid will be paid the price under the contract that they bid.
+A participant making a successful bid will secure a contract with the Commonwealth to deliver the agreed quantity of ACCUs at the price bid in that auction.

 Bids must be submitted through an online bidding platform approved by the Clean Energy Regulator.
-Participants will be notified of the bidding platform by March 2016.
+The bidding platform will be AusTender, unless an alternative form and manner is advised by the Clean Energy Regulator.
 Bids will succeed solely on the basis of price, as explained in section C.